wasmCloud/wadm/README.md

   the creation and deletion and _rollback_ of models to previous versions.
 Application specifications are defined using the [Open Application Model](https://oam.dev/).
 For more information on wadm's specific OAM features, see our [OAM README](./oam/README.md).
-- **Observe State** - Monitor wasmCloud [CloudEvents](https://cloudevents.io/) from all hosts in a lattice to build the current state.
+- **Observe State** - Monitor wasmCloud [CloudEvents](https://wasmcloud.com/docs/reference/cloud-event-list) from all hosts in a lattice to build the current state.
 - **Take Compensating Actions** - When indicated, issue commands to the [lattice control interface](https://github.com/wasmCloud/interfaces/tree/main/lattice-control) to bring about the changes necessary to make the desired and observed state match.

 ## 🚧 Advanced

+You can find a Docker Compose file for deploying an end-to-end multi-tenant example in the [test](https://github.com/wasmCloud/wadm/blob/main/test/docker-compose-e2e-multitenant.yaml) directory.

 In advanced use cases, **wadm** is also capable of: